 The Junco/Zonotrichia clade Passerellini is first.
 It is now clear that the American Tree Sparrow is not part of Spizella.
 Rather, it is most closely related to the Fox Sparrow, Passerella iliaca (Carson and Spicer, 2003).
 Accordingly, I've moved it to genus Passerella, which forms a clade with the juncos and Zonotrichia.
 Passerella iliaca itself remains controversial, and may end up being split into four species.

 The rest of Ammodramus ends up in the Passerculini.
 The “marshland” Ammodramus form a clade.
 As Klicka and Spellman (2007) recommend, they get the name Ammospiza.
 Although Henslow's and Baird's Sparrows may be each other's closest relatives, it is also possible they are not.
 Since there is only one available genus name between them, I've put them both in Centronyx (Baird 1858, type bairdii).
 Note that Nemospiza is preoccupied by an arachnid, and is not available.
-The Sage Sparrow gets a brand new genus name.
+The sage sparrows get a brand new genus name.
 Klicka and Spellman (2007) discovered that it is not related to the other Amphispiza.
 The name they proposed, Artemisospiza, did not strictly follow ICZN rules.
 In view of this, Klicka and Banks (2011) proposed the name Artemisiospiza (think sagebrush, Artemesia).
+Moreover, the AOU, after considering Cicero and Koo (2012), now treats the Sage Sparrow as two species: Bell's Sparrow, Artemisiospiza belli, and Sagebrush Sparrow, Artemisiospiza nevadensis.
+The situation is rather confusing and a third species may be involved.

 DaCosta et al. (2009) resolved a big chunk of the uncertainty concerning the Pipilonini.
 The Melozone Ground-Sparrows end up in two (or three?) separate groups.
 One part is sister to the brown towhees.
 DaCosta et al. suggest the genus name Pyrgisoma for it.
 The AOU proposal suggested the type is kieneri, although Ridgway gives the type as biarcuata.
 Apparently, treating kieneri as type dates from a time when biarcuata was considered a subspecies of kieneri.
 However, when separate, kieneri becomes the type species of Kieneria (Bonaparte 1855) and biarcuata is the type of Pyrgisoma.
 Since biarcuata ends up in the genus Melozone, Kieneria is the name used here.
 The brown towhees have always been considered different, and there have been suggestions they should get their own genus.
 That has never happened, so my best option seems to be to put them into Kieneria too.
 Surprisingly, the Zapata Sparrow, Torreornis inexpectata, thought to be sister to Amphispiza, turns out to be sister to Kieneria (Barker et al., 2013).